ctrlplusb/react-universally/README.md

   - ⛑ `react-helmet` allowing control of the page title/meta/styles/scripts from within your components.
 Direct control for your SEO needs.
   - 🖌 Very basic CSS support - it's up to you to extend it with CSS Modules etc.
   - 🏜 Asset bundling support. e.g. images/fonts.
-  - 🚀 Full ES2017+ support, use the exact same JS syntax across the entire project (src/tools/config).
-  - 📦 All source bundled using `webpack` v2.
-  - ✂️ Code splitting - `code-split-component` provides you declarative code splitting based on your routes.
-  - 🍃 Tree-shaking, courtesy of `webpack`.
   - ✔️ Type checking via Flow, a beautiful and unobtrusive type framework.

       __NOTE:__ Flow is a completely optional feature.
 The flow type annotations get ripped out of the source by the Webpack build step.
 You have no obligation to use flow within your code and can happily code without applying it to any new code.
 I do highly recommend you try it out though. :)

       If you don't really don't want to use flow then you can run `npm run flow:remove`.
 This will make it as though flow never existed within the project.
-  - 🎛 A development and optimised production configuration.
+  - 🎛 Preconfigured to support development and optimised production builds.
-  - 🔧 Centralised project customisation and environment.
   - 👼 Airbnb's ESlint configuration.
   - ❤️ Preconfigured to deploy to `now` with a single command.